glproj/Definition-Seeker/README.md

 # Languages
 ## Supported Languages
-English and German
+English, German and Portuguese
 ## To be supported
-Ecclesiastical Latin, Portuguese
+Ecclesiastical Latin